 The primary purpose of long-term care insurance is to protect your retirement assets from being eroded by the potentially devastating costs of long-term care.
 Making informed decisions about choosing long-term care insurance could provide financial peace of mind.

 The long-term care insurance benefit is entirely employee-paid.
 There are several discounted premium plans available through a handful of insurance companies.
-You may obtain estimates pertaining to a specific policy directly from RetirementGuard.
-See contact information below.
+Employees may obtain estimates pertaining to a specific policy directly from RetirementGuard*.